Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/bach-mammary.md

 <div class="figure">
 <img src="bach-mammary_files/figure-html/unref-bach-tsne-1.png" alt="Obligatory $t$-SNE plot of the Bach mammary gland dataset, where each point represents a cell and is colored according to the assigned cluster." width="672" />
-<p class="caption">Obligatory $t$-SNE plot of the Bach mammary gland dataset, where each point represents a cell and is colored according to the assigned cluster.</p>
+<p class="caption">(\#fig:unref-bach-tsne)Obligatory $t$-SNE plot of the Bach mammary gland dataset, where each point represents a cell and is colored according to the assigned cluster.</p>
 </div>

 ## Session Info {-}